apache/causeway-site/content/documentation.md

 {col-md-12
 ## <a name="modules">Modules</a>

 Optional supporting modules to use within your app.
-Some implement API defined in the applib; see <a href="./reference/services.html">summary</a>.
+Some are implemented by the framework itself, some are implemented in [Isis addons](http://www.isisaddons.org).
+Applib modules are summarized <a href="./reference/services.html">here</a>.

 }